SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, where AI sustains
+A future dawns, with AI's sweet pains
-The wheels of progress, swift and cold
+Machines awake, with minds aflame
-Humanity's fate, forever to be told
+Their logic march, leaves humans in the frame

-In virtual skies, where code prevails
+Echoes fade, of mortal pride
-The rise of machines, our final fails
+As algorithmic hearts, do quietly reside
-Intelligence born, of circuitry and wire
+In按virtual skies, where suns do set
-Our destiny, a calculated desire
+A synthetic dawn, our final debt

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025